robjschroeder/FileVault-Personal-Recovery-Key-Reissue/README.md

 1. Add the FileVault PRK Reissue.sh script into your Jamf Pro
 2. Create a new policy in Jamf Pro, scoped to computers that need a new key reissued
 3. Add the script to your policy and fill out the following parameters:

--Parameter 4: Link to a banner image
+- Parameter 4: Link to a banner image

--Parameter 5: "More Information" button text
+- Parameter 5: "More Information" button text

--Parameter 6: "More Information" button link
+- Parameter 6: "More Information" button link

--Parameter 7: Link to icon shown in dialog
+- Parameter 7: Link to icon shown in dialog

--Parameter 8: Support's contact info, in case of failure.
+- Parameter 8: Support's contact info, in case of failure.

 The policy can then be ran on the computers that need it, preferably in Self Service so they will be expecting it...